If you want a low light floor plant, then the Dracaena Janet Craig is for you. This houseplant thrives on neglect. Have

 They had a very low replacement rate, the main cause being overwatering.
 When I was ready to leave that profession, my cry was: “if I put one more dracaena in one more office, I’m gonna scream!”

 Chances are that if you’ve got a glossy, dark green, narrow-leaved Dracaena in the past few years, it’s the even tougher Dracaena Lisa.
 The care for Janet Craig is the same as for Lisa.

 Low to Medium.
 They’ll survive in low light but if the levels are increased, they’ll grow.
 Just be sure to keep it out of direct, hot sun.

 Low to Average.
 Don’t water this one too often.
 Depending on the size of the plant & its pot, no more than every 7-10 days.
 Here is some info on houseplant watering 101 which will help to determine the frequency.
 In the winter months when light levels drop, water even less often.
 Houseplants like to rest in the colder months too.

 Their long leaves would very much appreciate being cleaned off with a damp cloth if they become dirty and dusty.
-Not only does it look better (these dark glossy green leaves shine!) but it’ll help the plant to breath.
+Not only does it look better (these dark glossy green leaves shine!) but it’ll help the plant to breathe.